Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - You can identify trends in the data distribution.

-- You can identify how individual data points correlate with respect to the trends in the data.
+- You can determine how individual data points correlate to the trends in the data.

 For example, suppose you have the height and weight data for 20 people.